-novice beginner.
+ELIGIBILITY: All Divisions will be divided by rider ability: advanced, intermediate, beginner, and novice beginner.
 Novice Beginner is a walk/trot Division only and may not cross-enter any Division requiring a canter/lope.
 Riders showing over fences Division must enter and be riding at the intermediate hunt seat equitation level on the flat.
 Please see your 4-H leader or Equine Superintendent for more information.
 Ability levels to be jointly determined by 4-H member, parent, and 4-H leader based on "The Alaska 4-H Horse Show Rule Book."
 Freestyle pattern requirements, Dressage tests, and Reining pattern can be obtained from the Tanana District 4-H office or the 4-H Horse Fair Show Committee.
-Special Fair Theme ribbons will be given to clubs that participate in decorating stalls in the Fair theme, Costumes for Equine and/or their exhibitors dressed to represent the current fair theme, "Sheepherder in Paradise", the Fair Colors-Red, Orange, & Yellow, or the Fair Flower-Sunflower.
+Special Fair Theme ribbons will be given to clubs that participate in decorating stalls in the Fair theme, Costumes for Equine and/or their exhibitors dressed to represent the current fair theme, "Don't Go Bacon My Heart", the Fair Colors-Red, Orange, & Yellow, or the Fair Flower-Sunflower.